Become a Program Evaluator

 - outcomes assessment basics

-The online training must be completed at least 3 weeks before the Face-to-Face training course.
+The online training must be completed at least four weeks before the simulated visit training session.

-You must complete online training at least 3 weeks before participating in the next phase of Program Evaluator Candidate Training.
-Face-to-face training is a 1.5 day experiential weekend workshop.
-Facilitated by experienced evaluation team chairs and other veterans of the ABET accreditation process, this immersive workshop simulates an on-site visit and engages you in a series of case studies alongside other Program Evaluator Candidates.
+You must complete online training at least four weeks before participating in the next phase of program evaluator candidate training.
+Simulated visit training is traditionally a 1.5 day experiential workshop.
+Facilitated by experienced evaluation team chairs and other veterans of the ABET accreditation process, this immersive workshop simulates an on-site visit and engages you in a series of case studies alongside other program evaluator candidates.

 Society-Specific Training and Requirements

-Program Evaluator Candidates who successfully complete both the online and face-to-face training may then be selected by their member society to serve as a Program Evaluator.
+Program evaluator candidates who successfully complete both the online and simulated visit training may then be selected by their member society to serve as a program evaluator.
 Some societies require additional specialized training, which is conducted separately by the society.

 Additional professional development activities and resources for volunteers include: